 3 Under the so-called "Teacher of Righteousness" the Jews under the oppressive King Alexander Jannaeus and afterward under the rule of his wife, Sholomzzyon separated and formed a separatist sect which expected a Biblical war with Tigranes with an army they believed was up to three hundred thousand men.
 That war, however, never materialized, but the community that the Teacher of Righteous founded (the Qumran sect) lived on as a force to be reckoned with and became the likely "Scribes" the New Testament Gospel frequently speaks of.
 It was begun as an apocalyptic sect and played a key role in first century Jewish expectations of obtaining the promised kingdom of God by playing their part in the battle to victory against the Romans.
 But instead of seeing their hopes fulfilled they were destroyed in the second year of the First Jewish Revolt.
 See The First Messiah, by Michael O. Wise for an indepth study of this situation.

-4 It seems improbably that the Nationalists wanted the Levitical priesthood to end, but rather that it continue under their program of restoration.
-Yet, as Josephus reports it, in the confusion and opposition that their usupation and installment of Phannias aroused, the long tradition of High Priests came to an end almost at the very beginning of the First Great Revolt (Wars of the Jews 4.3.7:151-8:157).
+4 It seems improbable that the Nationalists wanted the Levitical priesthood to end, but rather that it continue under their program of innovation and restoration.
+Yet (as Josephus reports it) in the immediate confusion and opposition that their usupation and installment of Phannias aroused, the long tradition of High Priests came to an abrupt end almost at the very beginning of the First Great Revolt (Wars of the Jews 4.3.7:151-8:157).

 5 In respect to Jewish nationalist interpretations and claims about Daniel 7:7-27 their ideas could only fail, and for this main reason: Jesus himself was the real federal head of the promised fifth kingdom and it was not possible that any human being could prevent what God was determined to fulfill.
 Even at Jesus' trial at the Sanhedrim he was careful to evoke Daniel 7:13 to announce his confidence that he (and not someone else) would be the man of war seen coming in the clouds to judge the Jewish nation (Matthew 26:64 cf. Matthew 24:29-31).